molinerisLab/dap/README.md

 * ProjectVersion: path to the directory containing the project's version where you want to import the module, relative to PRJ_ROOT.
 In most cases it's a path structured as **dataset/{ProjectVersion}**
 * ModuleVersion: name of the module's version we want to import.

+ProjectVersion and ModuleVersion are optional.
+If not provided, dap will clone the project inside local/modules without creating version-specific symlinks.

 ### Compliance of the project
 The project to be imported as a module must be compliant with the structure of the projects created with **dap**.
 It must contain the directory *INNER_PRJ_ROOT/dataset/{ModuleVersion}*.